Projected Subgradient Ascent for Convex Maximization: Introduction

 \section{Introduction}

-We consider the problem of maximizing a convex function over a nonempty closed and convex set \(S\).
+We consider the problem of maximizing a convex function over a nonempty closed and convex set \(S\) in a real Hilbert space \(\cH\).
 Of particular interest is the case of linear optimization: This problem can be solved by various methods, including but not limited to interior-point methods, the simplex algorithm, proximal methods, and projected gradient ascent (e.g.,~\cite{nesterov, alizadeh, bertsekas, boyd-vandenberghe, dantzig}).

 Here we show that \emph{one} orthogonal projection suffices to obtain an approximate solution to a linear optimization problem.
 More generally, the approach can be viewed as a single step of projected gradient ascent using a large step size.